leonardo-racic/fish-a-fiche/documentation/documentation.md

 ### .gitignore

+A file containing some file names for the github website management tool, so that the bot doesn't take them into account when someone pushes something, because these files change very often.

 ### Read.me

 A file used for the presentation of project on our github page.

 ### _config.yml

+A file containing some information for the github website management tool, so that the bot knows what to modify to customize our site.

 ### accounts.json